tarantool/doc/sphinx/intro.rst

 on top of the **cooperative multitasking** environment that Tarantool itself uses.

-One of the built-in Lua packages is an API for the Database Management System.
+One of the built-in Lua packages provides an API for the Database Management System.
 Thus some developers see Tarantool as a DBMS with a popular stored procedure language, while others see it as a Lua interpreter, while still others see it as a replacement for many